Mickey Mouse Degrees

 The Dorian Portrait

 If you’re not saying anything, then why should I listen?
 Same shit, different day.
 Coercion and complicity.
 Give me some grit.
 Throw some dirt in my eyes.
 Call me out.
-Anything but this pantomime of rigor mortis grins, these obsequious slugs towing the line under the flag of creativity.
+Anything but this pantomime of rigor mortis grins, these obsequious slugs toeing the line under the flag of creativity.
 Better frustration, better rage, better desperate confusion than this servile spectacle, this dreadfully delightful jolly.

 Water Music